objectiveous/davenport/index.markdown

 title: Davenport
 ---

-This project <a href="http://github.com/objectiveous/davenport">Davenport</a> is awesome.
+<a href="http://github.com/objectiveous/davenport">Davenport</a> is a Cocoa port of Futon, a CouchDB front end.